vadmium/python-altium/format.md

 the object at index zero is the record directly following the header object.
 The type of these objects is identified by their `|RECORD` properties.

-If a proprterty is given with a value below, that documents that it has only ever been seen with that particular value.
+If a property is given with a value below, that documents that it has only ever been seen with that particular value.

 ## `|RECORD=1` (Schematic Component) ##